CodeReclaimers/neat-python/docs/config_file.rst

     If this evaluates to ``True``, when all species simultaneously become extinct due to stagnation, a new random population will be created.
 If ``False``, a `CompleteExtinctionException` will be thrown.

+.. index:: ! stagnation
-.. index:: ! stagnation DefaultStagnation
+.. index:: !
+DefaultStagnation

 [DefaultStagnation] section
 ---------------------------